fleckleind/AIGC/VQVAE/README.md

 # VQ-VAE
 [Neural Discrete Representation Learning](https://proceedings.neurips.cc/paper/2017/file/7a98af17e63a0ac09ce2e96d03992fbc-Paper.pdf)

 Vector Quantised-Variational AutoEncoder (VQ-VAE): use vector-quantised (VQ) regularization to solve over-fitting problem in AE.
-Compared to VAE, VQ-VAE pretains self-supervised encoder-decoder structure, while replaces continuous distribution to discret vectors (attributes) in latent space.
+Compared with VAE, VQ-VAE pretains self-supervised encoder-decoder structure, while replaces continuous distribution to discret vectors (attributes) in latent space.
+Since the embedding space composed of discrete vectors is difficult to sample, the decoder of VQ-VAE cannot directly be used as a generative model.

 ## Embedding Space (Codebook)
 Encoder of VQ-VAE compresses the original image $x$ into continuous feature map $z_e$, and converts $z_e$ to discrete vector $z$.
 For continuous input of decoder, an embedding space is needed to map discrete vector $z$ to continuous embedding $z_q$.
-To simplify vector quantisation, VQ-VAE defines a latent embedding space $e\in R^{K\times D}$, with $K$ as the size of discrete latent space and $D$ as the dimensionality of each latent embedding vector, and posterior categorical distribution $q(z|x)$ defined as one-hot:
+To simplify vector quantisation, VQ-VAE defines a latent embedding space $e\in R^{K\times D}$, with $K$ as the size of discrete latent space (attributes), and $D$ as the dimensionality of each latent embedding vector, and posterior categorical distribution $q(z|x)$ defined as one-hot:
 ```math
 q(z=k\vert x)=\left\{\begin{aligned}
 1&, k=argmin_j \lVert z_e(x)-e_j \rVert_2\\
 0&, otherwise
 \end{aligned}\right.
 ```
-VQ-VAE directly convert $z_e$ to $z_q$ via the nearest neighbour method:
+VQ-VAE directly convert $z_e$ to $z_q$ via the nearest neighbour method, with $z_q$ one of discrete vectors in embedding space:
 ```math
 z_q(x)=e_k,\quad k=argmin_j\lVert z_e(x)-e_j\rVert_2
 ```